-As in the past so in the future
+As happened in the past, the future will bring

 Prophecy was a prominent feature in all the known ancient cultures.
 Feeling at the mercy of the gods who represented the forces of nature, complex societies needed a way to understand their behavior so they could brace themselves for the next god-made flood, drought or other catastrophe and hope the gods would yield to the petitions and bargaining sacrifices of their kings and holy men.

 Maya kings established order by relying on observations of the motions of the sun, moon and other heavenly bodies.
 Remarkably, because their daykeepers kept at it for hundreds of years, they achieved precision down to decimal points of modern calculations.
 What they observed was the order and predictability of celestial deities, and it gave rise to the Maya conception of time as “rounds” of days, periods of 20 days, 365 days, 7,200 days (20 years), 144,000 days or 394 years, an alawtun of 63,080.082 years—and likely more.
 That the gods repeated their “journeys” in cyclical rounds, meant the circumstances and characteristics of a particular time-carrying god would come around again and bring with him the same influences—much the way astrology functions today.

 In most indigenous cultures shaman-priests communed with the gods in a trance state in order to predict the future.
 The Maya kings relied heavily on “Daykeepers” and other specialists who maintained and integrated their “sacred” calendar of 260 days with a “solar” calendar of 365 days.
 Together, various “calendar rounds” allowed these specialists to predict the future based on the influences of the gods in the past.
 Because the deities had personalities, past “behaviors” that resulted in hurricanes, floods, illness, death and so on, were likely to repeat.
 Not always, of course, but having some idea of what to expect can be comforting.